GeoffreyChen777/paperlib-website/en/docs/doc/smart-filter/index.md

 - `Value`: the value for the rule.

-### Create a smart filter from a advanced search query string
+### Create a smart filter from an advanced search query string

-For advanced users, you can create a smart filter from a advanced search query string.
+For advanced users, you can create a smart filter from an advanced search query string.
 The query language is from our database library [Realm Query Language](https://www.mongodb.com/docs/realm-sdks/js/latest/tutorial-query-language.html).
 All available query fields are listed in the `Fields` selection box.

 ## Examples